maksimovskid/adore/README.md

 *   Daniel Heß
 ********************************************************************************
 -->
+> [!WARNING]
+> **Deprecated Project**
+> This project is no longer maintained and should not be used for new development.
+> Consider migrating to the supported ROS2 version of ADORe: https://github.com/eclipse-adore/adore

 # Automated Driving Open Research (ADORe)
 Eclipse ADORe is a modular software library and toolkit for decision making, planning, control and simulation of automated vehicles.